machaniG/machaniG.github.io/_posts/2025-06-16-digital-marketing.md

    - Age and income influence behavior.
 Therefore, tailor content and offers accordingly

 3. Test Combinations
-   - Combine top channels/types (e.g., Email + Retention) to test synergy
+   - Combine top channels or campaign types (e.g., Email + Retention) to test synergy

 4. Investigate Weak Channels
    - Examine features with low importance to understand whether they are wasteful or poorly used.

-5. Use domain knowledge and A/B testing to validate strategies.
+5. Use domain knowledge and AB testing to validate strategies.